Lesser Antilles: Geology

 Geologically, the Lesser Antilles island arc stretches from Grenada in the south to Anguilla in the north.
 The Virgin Islands and Sombrero Island are geologically part of the Greater Antilles, while Trinidad is part of South America and Tobago is the remainder of a separate island arc.
 The Leeward Antilles are also a separate island arc, which is accreting to South America.

+Climate

+The Lesser Antilles experience a tropical maritime climate heavily influenced by several elements and factors of climate.
+Among the primary climate elements, the temperature remains consistently warm throughout the year, with average coastal readings ranging between 26°C and 30°C. This stable thermal environment is closely tied to the key factor of latitude, as the archipelago's positioning near the equator ensures high levels of insolation and solar radiation.
+Additionally, the constant evaporation from the surrounding Caribbean Sea and Atlantic Ocean fuels the atmospheric system, maintaining remarkably high levels of relative humidity across the islands that often exceed 75 percent annually.